 Children should be able to: blend and segment sounds easily, learn that segmenting words into their constituent phonemes for spelling is the reverse of blending phonemes into words for reading, spell words accurately by combining the use of grapheme-phoneme correspondence knowledge as the prime approach and also morphological knowledge and etymological information.
 Children are also encouraged to use a range of approaches to learn and spell irregular words.

 Pupils have access to a range of phonics opportunities that include at Early Years and KS1:

-- Whole class teaching of specific spelling patterns and phonics teaching using the Read Write Inc. Programme.
+Whole class teaching of specific spelling patterns and phonics teaching using the Letters and Sounds Programme.

 During Key Stage 1 pupils develop their knowledge and understanding of mathematics through practical activity, exploration and discussion.
 They learn to count, read, write and order numbers to 100 and beyond.
 They develop a range of mental calculation skills and use these confidently in different settings.
 They learn about shape and space through practical activity which builds on their understanding of their immediate environment.
 They begin to grasp mathematical language, using it to talk about their methods and explain their reasoning when solving problems.

 Once they are in Key Stage 2 pupils use the number system more confidently.
 They move from counting reliably to calculating fluently with all four number operations.
 They always try to tackle a problem with mental methods before using any other approach.
 Pupils explore features of shape and space and develop their measuring skills in a range of contexts.
 They discuss and present their methods and reasoning using a wider range of mathematical language, diagrams and charts.

 Find more information about our Calculation Policy here.

 More information about Mathematics in the National Curriculum can be found here.